HastingsGreer/Stockfish/Readme.md

+### What is this fork?

+We got bored and tried to make stockfish attack using the king, ie play the "Bongcloud" opening, and still beat weak players easily.
+The idea is more to learn about stockfish and C++ than to improve it as a chess engine.

 ### Overview

 Stockfish is a free UCI chess engine derived from Glaurung 2.1.
 It is not a complete chess program and requires some UCI-compatible GUI